gemma-butcher/ms4/README.md

 - This gives users immediate feedback, for instance, if a user has added all available stock of an item, the message will change from "X added to cart." to "X has run out of stock!"
 - Toasts have a higher z-index than the preloader so they can be seen even while a page is loading.
 - They are fired both by the Django messages function, as well as the AJAX forms.

-### Infinite Scroll
-- Infinite Scroll has been implemented to the site using [waypoints](https://github.com/imakewebthings/waypoints).
-- Infinite Scroll is applied to product pages to create a social media-like feed.
-- Allows the user to browse the entire stock, and like items or add to cart whenever they see something they like.
-- The same preloader icon is used for loading new items.
-- Django's paginator automatically provides the page list and queryset for the next set of items.

 ----